 I am an editor based in northern California.
 Trained as a medievalist, I hold a PhD in History from the University of Michigan (2016), an MA in Medieval Studies from University College London (2008), and a BA in History from Washington University in St. Louis (2005).

 I welcome projects from the full range of humanities disciplines, but I specialize in history, literature, religious and biblical studies, and art history.
 My own academic work focused on high and late medieval Europe, examining issues of space and place in the context of urban expansion, state consolidation, and spiritual reform.
 Other interests include the history of the book and related fields in manuscript studies, such as paleography and codicology.
 I also have experience as an instructor in history and writing, having taught lecture and seminar courses at the university level and prepared high school students for standardized tests.

 When not typing furiously at my computer, I am often rock climbing, reading comics, or imagining fantasy worlds in tabletop role-playing games.

-If you are inquiring about a specific project, please include as much information about the project as you can, including any pertinent deadlines, level of editing or indexing required, estimated size (page length or word count), preferred style guide, any guidelines from publishers or journals, and budget.
+If you are inquiring about a specific project, please include as much information about the project as you can, including any pertinent deadlines, level of editing required, estimated size (preferably, word count), preferred style guide, any guidelines from publishers or journals, and budget.